moramadan98/phoneBook/README.md

 If function ending and r8 still equal 0 so the name not found.
 The program will print not found error.

+## Authors

+1- Amr Foaad
+2- Muhammad Gamal
+3- Mohamed Ramadan
+4- Ahmed Hesham Salah
+5- Mohamed Mostafa

+## Credits

+We have to thank

+** Prof. Abdelhamid Attaby **

+And

+** Eng.
+Ahmed Bakr **

+To tech us and give us the knowledge to do something big and complicated like this project. also for helping us walking through the project.
+So from all my heart THANK YOU!